AlmondOffSec/PassTheCert/Python/README.md

   -delegate-from      DELEGATE_FROM     Attacker controlled machine account to write on the msDS-Allo[...] property (only when using `-action write`)

 Authentication:
   -dc-host hostname     Hostname of the domain controller to use.
-If ommited, the domain part (FQDN) specified in the account
+If omitted, the domain part (FQDN) specified in the account
                         parameter will be used
   -dc-ip ip             IP of the domain controller to use.
 Useful if you can't translate the FQDN.
   -crt user.crt         User's certificate